Dr Karolina Benghellab

 Teaching

-My teaching areas are in migration, borders and violence, and general introduction to Sociology.
+My teaching areas are in migration and borders, and general introduction to Sociology.
 I also enjoy teaching qualitative methods, namely ethnographic, participatory, and activist-led research methods.